ziphra/long_reads/README.md

 ### Phased assembly
 Global haplotype phasing of human genome is usually performed thanks to parental data.
-However, in a clinical setting such data are not always available. however, fully phased human genome assembly is accessible without parental data.
+However, in a clinical setting such data are not always available, but fully phased human genome assembly can be accessible without parental data.
 Strand sequencing (Strand-seq) is a short-read, single-cell sequencing method that preserves structural contiguity of individual homologs in every single cell, and coupled with long-reads technology can achieve high quality completely phased de novo genome assembly.

 ### Compare assembly
 [see here](https://timkahlke.github.io/LongRead_tutorials/ASS_M.html)